imixs/imixs-workflow/src/site/markdown/modelling/howto.md

 A 'Workflow Event' is an instance of a BPMN Intermediate Catch Event.
 A Catch Event should always have an outgoing sequence flow.
 The outgoing sequence flow of a Workflow Event point to the Workflow Task assigned to a process instance after the Event was processed.

 ##Event Gateways
-If a Workflow Tak have more than one Workflow Event, a BPMN Event Gateway can be used to model alternative process flows:
+If a Workflow Task have more than one Workflow Event, the BPMN element "Event Gateway" can be used to model alternative process flows:

 <img src="../images/modelling/example_02.png"/>

-A BPMN Event Gateway is an exclusive gateway and should always have the gateway direction 'Diverging'.
+A BPMN "Event Gateway" is an exclusive gateway and should always have the gateway direction 'Diverging'.
 This means that the Gateway has only one incoming sequence flow but can have one ore many outgoing sequence flows.
 The Gateway direction can be changed in Eclipse-BPMN after the feature 'Show Advanced Property Tabs' is activated in the general workspace preferences.

 ##Loop Events